Let’s talk about enormous network payloads in PageSpeed Insights.

 4. Consider WebP

 You can convert images to WebP using ShortPixel, Imagify, and many other image optimization plugins for WordPress.
 If your plugin doesn’t support it, you can also use WebP Converter For Media.
 When selecting the conversion method, <picture> tag is usually the preferred method.

 However, many speed-related sites like Kinsta and WP Rocket use SVGs for their high quality images (logo, background image, etc).
 SVGs don’t get flagged in Lighthouse and still produce high quality images similar to WebP.
 You may need to use an SVG support plugin to avoid errors.

 6. Remove Slow Page Builders

 I was previously using Elementor and hired WP Johnny for his page builder removal services and it made a huge difference.
 Just by hard coding my header, footer, menu, and sidebar, my entire web vitals score shot up.
 Then he migrated my Elementor pages to Gutenberg which made an even bigger difference.
 I was averaging C scores and after doing this, I’m averaging A’s.

 In Facebook Groups, there is a large trend of people migrating away from Elementor/Divi.
-Popular alternatives are Gutenberg, Oxygen, and GeneratePress (click on image to enlarge):
+Popular alternatives are Gutenberg, Oxygen Builder, Kadence Theme, and GeneratePress.

 They essentially provide you with a script manager to disable CSS/JS on pages where they don’t need to load.
 So if your contact form loads across your entire site, only load it on the contact page.
 Plugins for social sharing, sliders, rich snippets, live chat, and others can often be disabled on certain content.
 I wrote a comparison about Perfmatters vs. Asset CleanUp, but I use Perfmatters since the UI/UX is better.
 However, Asset CleanUp Pro can disable custom CSS.